-Consider two factors when setting your target score: your program's GRE score expectations, and how competitive the program is to get into.
+Consider two factors when setting your target score: your program's GRE score expectations and how competitive the program is.
 To find this information, go to your school's official graduate admissions page and look for GRE requirements.

 If Your Program Provides GRE Score Stats

-Many schools provide GRE score statistics and clarify the weight they place on your score in the admissions process.
+Many schools provide GRE score statistics and clarify the weight they place on your scores in the admissions process.
 In general, your target scores should be comparable to or higher than those of admitted students in your program.
-This is even more true for "top-tier" graduate programs for which admission is highly competitive.
+This is even more true for top graduate programs for which admission is highly competitive.

-For example, let's say you're applying to Stanford University's MBA program — an extremely competitive graduate program with an acceptance rate just above 5%.
+For example, say you're applying to Stanford's extremely competitive MBA program.
 In many cases, matching the average GRE scores may not be enough to influence your admission chances.
-If you wanted to be truly competitive for this program, your target scores would need to be higher than the averages, even if just by a point or two.
+If you wanted to be truly competitive for this program, your target scores would need to be higher than the averages, even if just by 1-2 points.